Maniking255/my-first-commit/README.md

 Great improvement compared to the previous version.
 Can you clarify how this function handles edge cases?
-I think adding a quick start guide would help beginners.
+I think adding a quick start guide would help beginners. hello dear all base users, how much comment don